How to Make a Monthly Budget

 » Learn More: How Much Should You Save From Each Paycheck?

 The 50-30-20 allocation may also need to be adjusted from time to time to account for emergencies or unexpected expenses, such as a roof repair or big medical bills.
-But while no rule is set in stone, the 50-30-20 model can work exceptionally well as a tried-and-true rule of thumb.
+Though no rule is set in stone, the 50-30-20 model works for many.

 Budgeting Tips